Home Bank of Canada: Collapse

 The indifference of the Eastern banking community led to the success of populist parties in Western Canada and Ontario.
 In 1922 the United Grain Growers, whose officers comprised the western bank board members, sold all of their shares in the bank.
-At the same time the Western Canada Pulp and Paper Company had defaulted and, in the spring of 1923 the bank asked Mackenzie King's government for help, which was refused.
-The stock plummeted and depositors withdrew money in ever-swelling streams.
+At the same time the Western Canada Pulp and Paper Company defaulted, and, in the spring of 1923 the bank asked Mackenzie King's government for help, which was refused.
+The stock plummeted, and depositors withdrew money in ever-swelling streams.
 On the August civic-holiday, J. Cooper Mason, son of the founder and a director, retired to his study and committed suicide.

 The Canadian National Railway, whose director Richard F. Gough was also a member of the bank's board, withdrew $1 million just before the collapse.

 The bank closed for good August 17, 1923.
 Ten officials from Home Bank were arrested on charges ranging from concurring with false returns to fraud on October 4, 1923, at a time when the bank's assets were estimated at $2.7 million and liabilities at $15.5 million.
 60,000 prairie farmers and a substantial portion of Toronto's Catholic community lost their savings.
 In the panic that followed the bank's closure, the Ontario Government shored up the Dominion Bank with $1.5 million to stop a deposit run.
-Herbert Daly, the Home Bank president, was unable to testify after a nervous breakdown and he died on October 22, 1923.
-However, liquidator GT Clarkson was extensively called to testify to better understand the situation.
+Herbert Daly, the Home Bank president, had a nervous breakdown and was unable to testify.
+He died on October 22, 1923.

+Liquidator GT Clarkson testified extensively so authorities could better understand the situation.

-Cabinet secrecy rules protected politicians from any liability in the matter and, in a precedent setting bailout, the federal government agreed to pay $5,450,000 to depositors (deposit insurance was not enacted until 1967 in Canada), providing some settlement to the thousands who lost money as a result of the failure which, had the bank been liquidated or merged in 1916 or 1918 would have been without any loss to depositors.
+Cabinet secrecy rules protected politicians from any liability in the matter, and, in a precedent setting bailout, the federal government agreed to pay $5,450,000 to depositors (deposit insurance was not enacted until 1967 in Canada).
+The government payment provided some settlement to the thousands who lost money as a result of the failure.
+Findings showed that had the bank been forced to liquidate or merge in 1916 or 1918, its depositors would not have lost anything.